GeoNode/documentation/advanced/components/index.rst

     In other words after a successfull Authentication, GeoServer needs to Authorize the user in order to understand which resources he is enable to access or not.
     A ``REST based RoleService`` on GeoNode side, allows GeoServer to talk to GeoNode via `REST <https://en.wikipedia.org/wiki/Representational_state_transfer>`_ to get the current user along with the list of its Roles.

-    Nevertheless knowning the Roles associated to a user is not sufficient.
-The complete GeoServer Authorization needs to catch a set of ``Access Rules``, associdated to the Roles, in order to establish which resources and data are accessible by the user.
+    Nevertheless knowing the Roles associated to a user is not sufficient.
+The complete GeoServer Authorization needs to catch a set of ``Access Rules``, associated to the Roles, in order to establish which resources and data are accessible by the user.

     The GeoServer Authorization is based on Roles only, therefore for each authenticated user we need also to know: